-Fergal Dowling is a composer of electroacoustic and instrumental music, computer musician and ensemble director.
-He studied composition at Trinity College Dublin (BMus, 2000), (MLitt, 2002) and, with the aid of the Elizabeth Maconchy Composition Fellowship (2002), the University of York (PhD, 2006).
+Fergal Dowling is a composer of electroacoustic and instrumental music, and an ensemble director.
+He studied composition at Trinity College Dublin (BMus, 2000, MLitt, 2002) and the University of York (PhD, 2006).
 He has worked as a teaching assistant (TCD, York) and Assistant Lecturer in music technology (DkIT) and continues research in interactive audio performance, sound spatialisation and algorithmic composition.

 His works often combine acoustic and electronic forces, computer-based interaction and sound spatialisation to engage the listener with a sense of presence and immediacy.
 His interactive works postpone compositional decisions until the moment of sounding, thus affording performers involvement in the compositional act and allowing emerging structures to reveal their own logic.
 He draws on a variety of simple sound materials — noise grains, isolated tones, environmental sound samples, or intuitive vocalisations — in combinations that create complex inharmonic textures.

 He is the recipient of many awards, including the Elizabeth Maconchy Composition Fellowship (2002) and Arts Council Bursary (2015), and has studied at IRCAM academies and the Darmstadt International Summer Course for New Music, and attended masterclasses with Peter Maxwell Davies, Dominic Muldowney, Louis Andriesen, Christina Kubisch, Beat Furrer, Hanspeter Kyburz, Tristan Murail, Salvatore Sciarrino, Brian Ferneyhough, and Leo Brouwer.